Undergraduate Research Opportunities

 How do I get started in Computer Science research?

-• Learn the boundaries: In order to push the boundaries of what we know, you have to know where those boundaries are.
+• Research is about pushing the boundaries of what we know, asking new questions, finding the answers, and adding to our knowledge about the world.
+Problem solving with students is the cornerstone of research.
+In order to push the boundaries of what we know, you have to know where those boundaries are.
 This requires preparation, including taking foundational courses in the discipline.
-For most Computer Science students, this means at least some of the Computer Science Major core courses.
+For most Computer Science students, this means at least some of the Computer Science core courses.

-• Find a mentor: Research also almost always involves a personal relationship with a supervisor or so again, you need to take courses and get to know the professors and what they do in their research.
+Research also almost always involves a personal relationship with a supervisor or so again, you need to take courses and get to know the professors and what they do in their research.
 Then you can make an appointment to meet with them and discuss possibilities.
+The collaborative dynamic required by research between faculty and students is unlike that found in the classroom.
+Reach out to a faculty member and see for yourself, you might be surprised!

 • Help out however you can: Some research projects have opportunities to do less technical work as a way of getting involved.
 For example, you might run subjects through experiments designed by more experienced researchers.
 Make the connection first, then ask about the opportunities.